d0wnsider/etch-a-sketch/README.md

 *Optional*
 - [ ] Color picker or % addition of color
 - [ ] Eraser
-- [ ] Option to save in file format! :tada:
+- [ ] Option to save in file format!